Craft Fair Vendor Instructions

 Marketing

-• If your parents use social media, ask if they are willing to share the event to invite their friends [as of 11/5/24 Facebook event has not been created yet]
+- If your parents use social media, ask if they are willing to share the event to invite their friends [Facebook event will be live around 11/9/25]

 Reach out to us if you have any questions!